Bjoern-Again/Odd-Words-Game/README.md

 # Odd-Words-Game
 Simple Game: Find the Odd word of a choice of 3

+The inspiration for the game came from the Thomas GIA aptitude test and can also be used as a tool to study the verbal reasoning part of the assessment.

+Brief explanation of the mechanics:
-Uses json file with the most common english words to find inital word.
+- Uses a json file with the most common English words to find the initial word.
-Word is used with word association api to get an additional word.
+- Word is used with word association api to get an additional word.
-Unrelated word is chosen from common words but is not related to the other two words.
+- An unrelated word is chosen from the most common words array and compared to the previously words.
-When odd word is chosen the correct word counter increases by one.
+- When an odd word is chosen the correct word counter increases by one.